rpsjr/maintainer-tools/Migration-to-version-13.0.md

   $ git format-patch --keep-subject --stdout origin/13.0..origin/12.0 -- $MODULE | git am -3 --keep
   $ pre-commit run -a  # to run black and isort (ignore pylint errors at this stage)
   $ git add -u
-  $ git commit -m "black, isort"  --no-verify  # it is important to do all Black formatting in one commit the first time
+  $ git commit -m "[IMP] $MODULE: black, isort"  --no-verify  # it is important to do all Black formatting in one commit the first time
   ```
 * Check https://github.com/OCA/maintainer-tools/wiki/Merge-commits-in-pull-requests for a procedure for reducing commits from "OCA Transbot...".
 * Adapt the module to the 13.0 version following tasks to do.